 This next video is from Dana (MADE Everyday).
 She has a wonderful YouTube channel and blog.
 I highly recommend scrolling around her videos.
 She also shows you two ways of making envelope pillow cases.

 Enjoy the video.
 I’m loving the pillows she made!
+They would liven up any space!
+I love the way she uses bold and fun fabrics.

 And, finally, Treasurie has a great video tutorial.
 This is one of the most popular on YouTube.
 She makes a mini pillow in this tutorial so it might be easier to see because it all fits on screen.